 Today’s Energy Wise Load Management

-MVEC does its best to update control times Monday through Friday in advance of events; however control times are subject to change as weather conditions and other variables change.
+Last updated: 4/16/2021.
+MVEC does its best to update control times Monday through Friday in advance of events; however control times are subject to change as weather conditions and other variables occur.
 All times are approximate.
-Last update: 3/21/2019

 - MVEC determines Energy Wise management times according to system-wide usage and wholesale power market energy prices.